 When nonoperative treatments don’t help or stop working, surgery often provides relief.
 For patients with persistent neurogenic claudication, a decompressive lumbar laminectomy may be recommended.
 In a laminectomy, a surgeon removes a section of vertebral bone called the lamina.
 This makes more room for the spinal cord and nerve roots in the spinal canal.
 Other surgeries may be recommended to remove portions of the joints, disc, or ligaments that compress the spine or nerve roots.

 The surgeon assesses the likely effect of any such surgery on the stability of the spine.
 If the spine is or may become unstable, a stabilization and fusion procedure may be considered.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating spinal stenosis.
 They can also offer you a second opinion.